πŸ‡¨πŸ‡¦

-Compare avalanche vs snowball across multiple credit cards, estimate payoff time, and find the strategy that fits your debt-free plan.
+Compare avalanche vs snowball across multiple cards and estimate interest, payoff time, and strategy order.

 Recommended StrategyAvalanche

 Avalanche usually saves the most interest.
-Snowball can be better for motivation when you need quick wins.
+Snowball can help if quick wins keep you consistent.

 Avalanche